Kit Harington’s April Fools’ Prank On Wife Rose Leslie Hilariously Backfired

-Kit Harington has proved in the past that his April Fools’ Day pranking skills are just as good as his acting skills, however, this year’s joke on his wife Rose Leslie didn’t quite live up to his legacy.
+Kit Harington has proved in the past that his April Fools’ Day pranking skills are just as good as his acting skills.
+However, this year’s joke on his wife Rose Leslie didn’t quite live up to his legacy.
 As E!
 News noted, the Game of Thrones star’s elaborate gag last week backfired in a hilarious way that left him the victim of his own prank.

-The actor was a guest on Late Night with Seth Meyers on Monday, April 8, when the late night host reminded the audience of a “cruel” April Fools’ Day joke that Kit once played on his wife.
-In 2017, he left a severed prop head for his then-fiance to find in the refrigerator, and, according to the actor, “it didn’t go down well.”
+The actor was a guest on Late Night with Seth Meyers on Monday, April 8, when the late-night host reminded the audience of a “cruel” April Fools’ Day joke that Kit once played on his wife.
+In 2017, he left a severed prop head for his then-fiancee to find in the refrigerator, and according to the actor, “it didn’t go down well.”

-“She pretty much told me that if I did it every again, that would be it, and I think that’s marriage included,” Harington explained on The Jonathan Ross Show, according to Elle.
+“She pretty much told me that if I did it ever again, that would be it, and I think that’s marriage included,” Harington explained on The Jonathan Ross Show, according to Elle.

-It doesn’t quite seem like the 32-year-old learned his lesson, as he revealed last night to Seth Meyers that he got back to his pranking ways for this year’s annual joke-pulling celebration — though this year’s gag didn’t exactly go as planned.
+It doesn’t quite seem like the 32-year-old learned his lesson, as he revealed last night to Seth Meyers that he got back to his pranking ways for this year’s annual joke-pulling celebration — though, this year’s gag didn’t exactly go as planned.

 #GameofThrones star Kit Harington tried to prank #TheGoodFight's Rose Leslie again.
 It backfired https://t.co/It4Kr4SGEC